omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - Change create movement page to a popup page when link is clicked (this should allow for on page adding and refreshing of movements)
 - Allow for on page refreshing of movement tags/classifications -should be doable with javascript to refresh page after updating.
-- Allow for database updating of movement tags for all workouts at once when a new movement is added
 - Come up with a better way to list workouts instead of by workout number
 - Add search and filter functionality for duration of workout
 - Add abbreviations to some movements?